networking

 sh ipv6 route // Displays contents of IPv6 routing tables

-Different routing protocols use different metrics like: RIP (Routing Information Protocol), which uses a hop count, OSPF (Open Shortest Path First), which bases decisions on cumulative bandwidth from source to destination, and EIGRP (Enhanced Interior Gateway Routing Protocol), which looks at delay and supports unequal cost with load balancing.
-Load balancing increases performance by looking for metric comparisons to the same destinations and Administrative Distance is used to determine the route to install into an IP table.
-The lower an AD value, the more “trusty” a source is, and each routing protocol has AD defaults.
-Routes can be configured dynamically and statically and each entry in the routing table can be identified by a code, which I won’t go into here.
+Different routing protocols rely on different metrics to determine the best path.
+RIP (Routing Information Protocol) uses a hop count, OSPF (Open Shortest Path First) bases decisions on cumulative bandwidth from source to destination and EIGRP (Enhanced Interior Gateway Routing Protocol) looks at delay and supports unequal cost with load balancing.
+Load balancing improves performance by distributing traffic across multiple valid paths to the same destination on metric comparisons.
+Administrative Distance (AD) determines which route is installed into the routing table when multiple route sources exist — the lower the AD, the more trusted the source.
+Each routing protocol has its own default AD value.
+Routes may be configured dynamically or statically, and routing table entries are identified by specific route codes.

 Classful and Classless Network Addressing